Services

 Creating a drop down list in Excel

-We will use an example of creating a master list of stores for a fictional retailer, we want to control three key inputs
+We will use an example of creating a master list of stores for a fictional retailer.
+For this we want to control three key inputs

 Nearest City, we want to have no misspellings, no abbreviations and consistent names